Radio Operator

 Institution and APS

 A degree is not a prerequisite for a career as a Radio Station Operator.
-However, a degree in Communications or Radio Engineering could prove helpful.
+However, a certificate in Communications, media studies and sound engineering could prove helpful.

 Required Qualification/s

-There are no specificed qualifications for pursuing a career as a Radio Operator but it is stated that a Matric certificate is a minimum requirement.
-Further studies in the fields of Electrical and Radio Engineering and Communications could prove very helpful.
+There are no specificed qualifications for pursuing a career as a Radio Operator but it is stated that a Matric certificate is the minimum educational Requirement.
+However, pursuing a bachelor’s degree in broadcasting, journalism, or media communications can enhance their job prospects

 Required Skills